-FCSIC has statutory authority to provide various forms of financial assistance to System banks.
-This assistance may include lending money to System banks in a liquidity crisis where external market events threaten the System banks' ability to obtain needed funding.
-Any assistance must be approved by FCSIC's Board of Directors.
+FCSIC has statutory authority to provide financial assistance to System banks and associations.
+This assistance may include lending money to System banks in a liquidity crisis in which external market events threaten the System banks' ability to obtain needed funding.
+Any assistance must be approved by FCSIC's board of directors.

-To further enhance our ability to help System banks in a liquidity crisis, we entered into a \$10 billion line of credit agreement with the Federal Financing Bank, a government corporation within the U.S. Department of Treasury that provides funds to eligible federal agencies.
-We can access the credit line when exigent market circumstances (a general disruption in financial markets) make it extremely doubtful that the System banks will be able to pay maturing debt obligations that we insure.
-This liquidity backstop allows us to provide more assistance to System banks than would otherwise be available using only the Insurance Fund.
+To improve our ability to help System banks in a liquidity crisis, in September 2013, we entered into an agreement for a \$10 billion line of credit with the Federal Financing Bank, a government corporation within the U.S. Department of Treasury that provides funds to eligible federal agencies.
+We can access the credit line when a disruption in financial markets makes it extremely doubtful that the System banks will be able to pay maturing debt obligations that we insure.
+This liquidity backstop allows us to provide more assistance to System banks than is available from the Insurance Fund only.

 We incurred no cost for establishing the line of credit with the Federal Financing Bank.
-The agreement is renewable annually and will terminate on September 30, 2016, unless renewed.
+The agreement is renewable annually and will terminate on September 30, 2017, unless renewed.
 All funds that we borrow from the Federal Financing Bank and then advance to System banks must be fully collateralized and repaid with interest by the System banks receiving assistance.
-Therefore, if accessed, this liquidity backstop should operate without risk or cost to U.S. taxpayers.
+This liquidity backstop should therefore operate without risk or cost to U.S. taxpayers.

-During 2015, we worked with representatives of System banks, the Federal Farm Credit Banks Funding Corporation (Funding Corporation), and FCA to develop and test procedures for providing assistance during a liquidity crisis.
-We also communicated regularly with the Federal Financing Bank to keep the bank apprised of the System's financial status.
-By establishing procedures, maintaining contact with affected parties, and testing readiness, we are able to react quickly in the event of a liquidity crisis.
+During 2016, we worked with representatives of System banks, the Federal Farm Credit Banks Funding Corporation, and FCA to implement procedures for providing assistance during a liquidity crisis.
+We also kept the Federal Financing Bank apprised of the System's financial status.
+FCSIC is able to react quickly to a liquidity crisis because we have established procedures, maintain contact with key stakeholders, and regularly test our readiness.

 Table 1

-Selected Financial Statistics for the Farm Credit System Insurance Corporation (Dollars in Millions)
+Selected Financial Statistics for the Farm Credit System Insurance

+Corporation

+(Dollars in Millions)

-BALANCE SHEET: 2015 2014 2013
+BALANCE SHEET 2016 2015 2014

-Total assets \$4,038.8 \$3,750.1 \$3,496.0
+Total assets \$4,453.5 \$4,038.8 \$3,750.1

-Total liabilities 0.5 0.3 0.3
+Total liabilities 0.6 0.5 0.3

 Insurance Fund balance

 Allocated Insurance Reserves Accounts 0 0 0

-Unallocated Insurance Fund balance 4,038.3 3,749.8 3,495.7
+Unallocated Insurance Fund balance 4,452.9 4,038.3 3,749.8

-OPERATIONS:
+OPERATIONS

-Revenues 291.9 257.2 200.9
+Revenues 418.4 291.9 257.2

-Operating expenses 3.4 3.1 3.2
+Operating expenses 3.7 3.4 3.1

 Insurance expense 0 0 0

-Net income 288.5 254.1 197.7
+Net income 414.7 288.5 254.1